abdalgwr/favorite-quote-system/README.md

 socket.send_string(f"get:{quote_number}") #we send the quote number which user entered socket.send_string(f"remove:{quote_number}") #we send the quote number which user want to remove
 ```
-In the microservice `fav_quote.py`, after receiving the request with the keyword, for example `remove:`, it will take in the `quote_nuber` and call the function `remove_quote()` to remove based on the number it receives.
+In the microservice `fav_quote.py`, after receiving the request with the keyword, for example `remove:`, it will take in the `quote_nuber` and call the function `remove_quote()` to remove based on the number it receives
 ```python
 message = socket.recv_string()
 elif message.startswith("remove:"):